The Ghostley Witch

 with quickly."

-gestures, habits and thoughts.
-That was necessary for her upcoming masquerade
+features, gestures, habits and thoughts.
+That was necessary for her upcoming

 "Heil Hitler!"
 Frau Linkmeyer echoed rigidly.